hndoss/hndoss.github.io/_posts/2021/2021-08-24-how-to-avoid-terraform-drifts.md

 ### Caused By the Context

-The cloud itself change sometimes for good and sometimes for bad reasons.
-These kind of changes are not always easy to track since it is commonly out of the scope of the code and the Cloud provider is the responsable.
+The cloud itself changes sometimes for good and sometimes for bad reasons.
+These kind of changes are not always easy to track since it is commonly out of the scope of the code and the Cloud provider is the responsible.

 - Keep up-to-date with the latest communication and updates from the Cloud provider
 - Use the meta-argument [lifecycle](https://www.terraform.io/docs/language/meta-arguments/lifecycle.html) to `ignore_changes` when a resource is created with references to data that may change in the future, but should not affect said resource after its creation